sudhanshuDongre24/react-motion/README.md

 # layout

 - layout Prop: The layout prop enables layout-based animations.
 It automatically animates when the component's layout(size, position) changes

+# useCycle Hook

+The useCycle hook is a utlity hook that helps cycle through a list of states of value.
+Use for animations that switch between multiple states, toggling visiblity, changing colors, or cycling through different animation.